luis02lopez/external-dns-cloudflare-geo/README.md

 ### Multi-Cluster Flow

 1. Each cluster's external-dns-cloudflare-geo instance watches local ingresses
-2. When an ingress gets a load balancer IP, the instance extracts geo-location and cluster-name from ingress labels
+2. When an ingress gets a load balancer IP, the instance uses the `GEO_LOCATION` environment variable
 3. The application merges its origin with existing ones from other clusters
 4. Result: A single Cloudflare load balancer with multiple origins from different geo-locations

 ## Configuration

-The application uses environment variables for configuration and extracts geo-location and cluster information from ingress labels.
+The application uses environment variables for configuration and extracts cluster information from ingress labels.

 ### Required Environment Variables
 - `CF_API_TOKEN`: Cloudflare API token with Load Balancing: Monitors and Pools Write permissions
 - `CF_ACCOUNT_ID`: Your Cloudflare account ID
 - `CF_ZONE_ID`: Your Cloudflare zone ID where the load balancer will be created
+- `GEO_LOCATION`: Geo-location identifier for this cluster - **Important for multi-cluster coordination**

 ### Optional Environment Variables
-- `LABEL_SELECTOR`: Label selector to watch for Ingresses (default: `watch=true`)
+- `LABEL_SELECTOR`: Label selector to watch for Ingresses (default: `dns.external/geo-route=true`)
 - `CF_LB_HOSTNAME`: Hostname for the load balancer (default: `app.example.com`) - **This is the actual DNS hostname that will be created**
 - `CF_ORIGIN_WEIGHT`: Weight for the origin server in load balancing (default: `33`, range: 1-100)